RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 Conclusion: Tweaking an emulator to provoke 'floating bus' collisions requires to
 1) Loop count 17030 bus cycles for a precise timing of the vertical scans.
 2) Within the vertical loop, loop count 65 bus cycles to locate the horizontal beam.
 3) From cycle 5 (start counting from 0) until cycle 44 included: provoke a write delay of 5 cycles.
+(5-byte FIFO buffer)
 4) One last recommendation: don't use timeer-based intervals to update the screen, but bus-cycle based on exact multiples of 17030.